-I’m David Durand, and I’ve been writing to investors and traders following the tech crash of 2000, and was one of the world’s first financial bloggers when I began sharing my ideas in 2001 just as the market was breaking down (which saved readers a lot of heartache from the tech crash – see testimonials at my website – link below) and am currently the Author/Publisher of “The Market Timing Brief™.
+I’m David Durand, and I began writing to investors and traders following the tech crash of 2000, and was one of the world’s first financial bloggers when I began sharing my ideas in 2001 just as the market was breaking down (which saved readers a lot of heartache from the tech crash – see testimonials at my website – link below) and am currently the Author/Publisher of “The Market Timing Brief™.
 My bio can be read on the homepage link below.

 Please remember that how you trade and invest is your decision and you should seek professional investment guidance if needed.

 Followers know I regularly share my percentage exposure to equity markets vs. my “usual maximum exposure” at the social media links below.
 Few writers share this information.
 They prefer to make vague predictions with vague position sizes.
 Most do not even suggest the proper position size other than to say “this recommendation is speculative.”